-Wolf Van Halen ‘Blown Away’ By The Success Of ‘Distance’ & Says ‘I Wish You Were Here To See This Pop’
+Wolf Van Halen ‘Blown Away’ By The Success Of ‘Distance’ & Writes ‘I Wish You Were Here To See This Pop’

 A fourth fan said that Wolf was a really good musician and that his dad knew about his success.

-Wolf posted about his dad’s passing via a social media post seen here where he stated that Eddie was the best dad he could ever ask for and every moment he shared with him, both on and off stage, was a gift.
+Wolf posted about his dad’s passing via a social media post seen here.
+He stated that Eddie was the best dad he could ever ask for and every moment he shared with him, both on and off stage, was a gift.
 Wolf said that when he wrote the song, Eddie continued to struggle with various health issues.
 He began to think of what life would be like without his beloved pop and how much he would be missed.
 This motivated him to create a tribute to one of the greatest inspirations in his life.

-The Inquisitr previously reported that the song had hit number one on the iTunes chart on November 17.
+The Inquisitr previously reported that the song had hit No. 1 on the iTunes chart on November 17.